Benjaminmq2013/v-movie/readme.md

 **Start Project**

-  - You can initialize the the project in development mode by executing:
+  - You can initialize the project in development mode by executing:
   `$ npm run dev`
   or
   `$ pnpm run dev`